Options

 to recheck all torrents upon injection.
 Set this to true

-to only recheck necessary injections (such as partial or data based).
+to only recheck necessary injections such those from partial

 Torrents will be resumed even with skipRecheck: false